-This 12 day Uganda Gorilla, Chimpanzee & Wildlife Safari features the famous African Big 5, as well as Mountain Gorillas and Chimpanzees!
+This 12 day Uganda Chimpanzee and Gorilla Safari features the famous African Big 5, as well as Mountain Gorillas and Chimpanzees!
 The trip starts and ends in Entebbe and features some of Uganda’s premier safari and wildlife destinations, covering Ziwa Rhino Sanctuary, Murchison Falls National Park, Kabwoya Wildlife Reserve, Kibale National Park, Queen Elizabeth National Park, Bwindi Impenetrable Forest and Lake Mburo National Park.
 It provides for a journey break between Murchison Falls National Park and Kibale National Park at the shores of Lake Albert, and then a second night in Kibale to enable a relaxed transfer to Queen Elizabeth National Park the next day.

 DAY 1: Arrive in Uganda – Entebbe International Airport and transfer to the Hotel

 You will arrive in Uganda at the famous Entebbe International Airport located on the shores of Lake Victoria on the magical Entebbe peninsula.
 The fresh air and tropical sun will make you feel right at home in the “Pearl of Africa”.
 You will find a company representative at the arrival waiting area who will brief you about Uganda and the safari in particular before transferring to the respective hotel for relaxation, dinner and your overnight stay.

 DAY 2: Transfer to Murchison Falls National Park.
 Visit Ziwa Rhino Sanctuary en route